|

 • 2% Rogaine effectively promoted hair regrowth

-• Women in the study reported psychological and lifestyle benefits
+• Women in the study reported psychological and lifestyle benefits with

-with Rogaine use
+Rogaine use

-• Mild side effects such as scalp itching and irritation were
+• Mild side effects such as scalp itching and irritation were reported

-You can decide on if Rogaine women right for you by
+can decide on if Rogaine women

-reading the paragraph below.
+right for you by reading the paragraph below.

-Is Women’s Rogaine Right for
+Women’s Rogaine Right for You?

-Rogaine women is right for you.
+right for you.

 -

-You describe your hair as fine or thin.
+describe your hair as fine or thin.

 -

-You’ve changed your hairstyle or cut
+changed your hairstyle or cut your hair shorter because you are

-your hair shorter because you are dissatisfied with the fullness of
+dissatisfied with the fullness of your hair.

 -

-Your ponytail is smaller than it used
+ponytail is smaller than it used to be.

 -

-You notice more hair than usual in the
+notice more hair than usual in the shower drain, on your pillow, or in

 -

-family, male or female, have experienced hair loss.
+of your immediate or extended family, male or female, have experienced

 -

-If you part your hair in the middle of
+you part your hair in the middle of your scalp, the width of the part

-your scalp, the width of the part shows more scalp than normal.
+shows more scalp than normal.

-Sound familiar?
-If two or more of these statements
+familiar?
+If two or more of these statements are true for you, you may

-are true for you, you may be experiencing hereditary hair loss.
+be experiencing hereditary hair loss.
+Women’s Rogaine may be

-Women’s Rogaine may be right for you.
+right for you.

-However, there are many conditions, diseases, and
+there are many conditions, diseases, and hair care practices that can

-hair care practices that can result in excessive hair loss.
-If you
+result in excessive hair loss.
+If you have no family history of hair

-have no family history of hair loss, your hair loss is sudden or
+loss, your hair loss is sudden or patchy, your hair loss is associated

-know the reason for your hair loss, it’s important to talk to your
+with childbirth, or you do not know the reason for your hair loss, it’s

-doctor or dermatologist.
-While Women’s Rogaine may not be right for
+Rogaine may not be right for you, your healthcare professional

-you, your healthcare professional may offer other options such as
+may offer other options such as hair transplantation, wigs, or hair

 Caution!

-Rogaine is in the FDA pregnancy category
+is in the FDA pregnancy category C. So, it is not known whether Rogaine

-C. So, it is not known whether Rogaine will be harmful to an unborn to
+will be harmful to an unborn to baby.
+Do not use

-baby.
-Do not use Rogaine without first talking to your doctor if you
+Rogaine without first talking to your doctor if you are pregnant or

-are pregnant or could become pregnant during treatment.
+could become pregnant during treatment.
 Minoxidil

 may affect a nursing baby.
 Do not use this medication without first